Ebor, New South Wales: Features

 Due to its central position on Waterfall Way, Ebor offers easy access for residents and tourists to Guy Fawkes River National Park, Cathedral Rock National Park, Cunnawarra National Park, New England National Park, part of Oxley Wild Rivers National Park, Nymboi-Binderay National Park and Mount Hyland Nature Reserve.

-The natural environment of the surrounding district includes some areas which have been cleared for pastoralism and forestry.
+The natural environment of the surrounding district includes several areas which have been cleared for pastoralism and forestry.
 Nonetheless, the national parks around Ebor have been described as a bush walking "Mecca".
 The main tourist attraction is the twin Ebor Falls.

 In 1930 Sydney Smith Jr. wrote that: "During a recent visit to Ebor I was much impressed with the possibilities of this part of the State as a tourist resort...
 Around Ebor and Guy Fawkes can be seen some of the most magnificent scenery in this State if not Australia. ...The two falls are scenes of beauty, and in winter time are sometimes frozen, making a beautiful spectacle as they hang in huge icicles.
 The water from the Ebor eventually finds an outlet in the Clarence River. ...The view, ...as regards expansiveness, ruggedness, and beauty, must compare more than favourably with views of a similar nature in any part of the Commonwealth.
 It reminded me of the Valley of a Thousand Hills, outside Durban, in South Africa".

 In 1976, local historian Eric Fahey also wrote: "I believe the future of Dorrigo will depend largely on tourism.
 The area has a lot to offer, both in peerless scenery and because of the native fauna which can be seen in large numbers in their natural state."